eccelerators/SimStm/README.rst

  inv operand1

-Bitwise invert variable operand1 value.
+The ``or`` instruction does a bitwise invert of variable operand1 value.
 The resulting value of the bitwise invert is in variable operand1 value after the operation.

 ld